 Terminal Control

 Unix “TTY” terminal programming is a hodgepodge of tribal lore.
 There’s no “Best Practices” guide nor canonical “quick start” tutorial.
 Even Bash (the shell) has wooledge and set -x.
 But terminal programming is a tenuous détente of undocumented conventions.
-This is my attempt to present a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
-You can skip to the Two-minute tutorial to start trying things immediately....
+This post is a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
+You can skip to the Two-minute tutorial to start trying things immediately.
+Tooling The tools for working with terminals are essentially: ...

 Artifact System